cleuber-andrade/cleuber-andrade/README.md

 - I live in Rio de Janeiro, southeastern Brazil.
 - I study software engineer in college. :student:
 - I'm looking for my first job opportunity as a Web developer.:computer:
-- I have been studying about React.JS :books:
+- I have been studying about React.JS and Next.js :books:

 ## Connect with me:
 <div><br>